usmansaleem/beku/README.md

 Genesis state file saved: /Users/user/work/beku/beku-genesis.ssz
 ```
 3. Run `startBesu.sh`.
 We need to start Besu before Teku so that we can read the genesis hash block.
 4. Run `startTeku.sh`.
-This script will internally call `update-genesis-hash.sh` which will update `genesis-header.json`
+This script will internally call `teku/update-genesis-hash.sh` which will update `genesis-header.json`
 file with genesis root hash.
 This allows Teku to use genesis root hash from our provided file.

 ## Cleanup
-Terminate Web3Signer, Besu and Teku if they are running i.e. CTRL+C.  Run `cleanup.sh` to clean artifacts of these scripts.
+1. Terminate Web3Signer, Besu and Teku if they are running i.e. CTRL+C.
+2. Run `cleanup.sh` to clean artifacts of these scripts.